 However, for this reason we also offer a part-time practical legal training program online for anyone who is in this situation.
 Our part-time PLT program follows the same format as our full-time course, with the same incredible mentors, instructors, and connections with current lawyers, but runs for 42 weeks instead and is predominantly online, starting in January and July each year.
 To ensure you meet all of your PLT requirements, we recommend a commitment of around 15 hours per week for our part-time PLT course.
 This option may be more favourable for those who have a full time job.

 How can I complete my PLT placement if I’m working full-time?

 In both courses, full-time and part-time, we give you support and guidance to help you find a placement in the area of your choice, from private law firms to public interest organisations, so you’re never made to feel alone when figuring out how to complete your PLT.

 During COVID-19, our Victorian students have the unique option of replacing the workplace experience with an online module if they prefer, thereby allowing students to complete our course completely online in 2020.
 For our WA students, we are working with the Legal Practice Board of Western Australia (LPBWA) in relation to arrangements for our WA students.
 We will work with you to find a placement option that works best for you to ensure you get the experience necessary to bolster your skills and complete the full PLT.

 We also ensure that our careers advisor, Alex Giannopoulos, is available for career consultations to chat through your options within the course and post your PLT.
 He can always be contacted via email, phone and video conferencing.

-Completing your PLT doesn’t have to create more stress on your day-to-day life and work, and we have numerous options available to support you through our course.
+Completing a professional legal training course doesn’t have to create more stress on your day-to-day life and work, and we have numerous options available to support you through our course.
 Still wondering how to complete your work on time and balance your work load alongside full time work?
-If you need any more information you can book a chat with us through our website and check out our FAQs!
+If you need any more information regarding our legal training in Australia, you can book a chat with us through our website and check out our FAQs!